a collection of artifacts

 from start to finish, there is a human element involved in every part of the process.

-the fabrics alexis uses are organically grown in texas as part of an organic growers coop; spun at a mill north carolina (one of only two in the us that process organic cotton) and woven in a small town in pennsylvania on antique looms where her family has deep roots; patterned, cut and sewn in a living wage // low waste studio in north carolina; and naturally garment dyed in pennsylvania by a small team of dyers.
+the fabrics alexis uses are organically grown in texas as part of an organic growers coop; spun at a mill north carolina (one of only two in the us that process organic cotton) and woven in a small town in pennsylvania on antique looms where her family has deep roots; patterned, cut and sewn in a living wage // low waste studio in north carolina; and garment dyed in rural pennsylvania using plant-based dyes.

 responsible methods